-We’re sure our kids weren’t the only ones buzzing with excitement when the news came in that LEGOLAND® Discovery Centre was finally opening in Hong Kong!
-A visit makes for a great family adventure and is easily combined with a ride on the Star Ferry, a walk down the Avenue of Stars or a visit to one of the many family-friendly museums in Tsim Sha Tsui.
+We’re sure our kids weren’t the only ones buzzing with excitement when LEGOLAND® Discovery Centre opened in Hong Kong in March last year!
+A visit to LEGOLAND®makes for a great family adventure and is easily combined with a ride on the Star Ferry, a walk down the Avenue of Stars or a visit to one of the many family-friendly museums in Tsim Sha Tsui.
 It’s entirely indoors so is a great respite from the summer heat and a good option to keep up your sleeve for a rainy afternoon.
 This one is sure to become a family favourite!

 Miniland® At LEGOLAND® Hong Kong

 The first thing you’ll see as you enter LEGOLAND® is all your favourite Hong Kong attractions, in miniature!
 Our favourite buildings and landmarks have been created using over 1.5 million Lego bricks!

 You may find the kids rush past in anticipation of rides and getting on with their own creations, but we sure loved checking out how well everything from the HSBC building to the Big Buddha and Tsim Sha Tsui clock tower have been carefully crafted in Lego.
 There are even horses racing at Happy Valley, trains coming and going at Wan Chai MTR station and the iconic red sails of the Aqua Luna junk boat sailing on Victoria Harbour.